 Bhutan is the only carbon negative country in the world

-However, despite being a bit of a social recluse (or quite possibly because of it), Bhutan has emerged as a dark horse in both political and environmental progression.
+However, despite being a bit of a social recluse (or perhaps because of it), Bhutan has emerged as a dark horse in both political and environmental progression.

 Bhutan has long based their political decisions on a Gross National Happiness (GNH) index, abandoning economic growth as their compass.
-The only country in the world to make such a switch and now as of 2016 the world’s first country to become carbon negative.
+It’s the only country in the world to make such a switch and the world’s first country to become carbon negative.

 Coincidence?
 Not a chance.

-Carbon Dioxide is the leading greenhouse gas emission produced by humans, thus contributing most dramatically to worldwide climate change.
-Most countries produce far more carbon dioxide than they are able to absorb, unfortunately contributing to the amount of unwanted carbon that makes its way into the atmosphere.
-For more resources on climate change read our previous blog post.
+Carbon dioxide is the leading greenhouse gas emission produced by humans.
+So it contributes most dramatically to worldwide climate change.
+Most countries produce far more carbon dioxide than they are able to absorb.
+This means they are unfortunately contributing to the amount of unwanted carbon that makes its way into the atmosphere.

 Bhutan, however, is an anomaly.
-Thanks to Bhutan’s massive tree cover, 72% of the country is still forested, the country has become a carbon sink.
-Being a carbon sink means that Bhutan absorbs over 6 million tons of carbon annually while only producing 1.5 million tons.
+Thanks to Bhutan’s massive tree cover, 72% of the country is still forested.
+The country has become a carbon sink.
+Being a carbon sink means that Bhutan absorbs over six million tons of carbon annually while only producing around 1.5 million tons.

-Go ahead, smile, this kind of accomplishment well deserves it.
+Go ahead, smile, this kind of accomplishment deserves it.